Proven Cleveland DUI Defense Lawyers

 - Another thing that can be challenged is the field sobriety testing.
 Ohio universally recognizes the NHTSA as to how the field sobriety tests should be administered.
 If the tests aren't administered correctly, it can impact the way a defendant performs those tests.
 You can also challenge the alcohol testing, whether it be a blood, breath, or urine sample.

 Tailing Our Approach to Our Clients' Needs

 We are not a plea factory.
-Many defense lawyers will simply take clients and get a quick plea deal.
+Many DUI defense lawyers will simply take clients and get a quick plea deal.
 We feel this approach has led to lawyers having a bad name.
 We instead fight aggressively for our clients, and we tailor our approach to what our clients want.
 Some clients want us to work out the best deal as fast as possible; others want us to challenge the evidence and attempt to secure an acquittal.
 It depends on the client’s situation.
-If you have a job that you need driving privileges for or that you cannot have a criminal conviction you might need to fight because if you lose your job you could lose your home, family, and friends.
-Our Cleveland criminal defense attorneys understand that.
+If you have a job that you need driving privileges for or that you cannot have a criminal conviction for, you might need to fight the charges.
+Our Cleveland criminal attorneys understand that.

 Penalties for Driving Under the Influence

 Ohio drunk driving laws are among the toughest in the country and have been that way since the early 1990s.
 You will lose your license if you are convicted of OVI in Ohio.
 Period.
 How long your license is revoked depends upon the severity, and details, of your arrest.
 You will lose it immediately if you refuse to take a sobriety test or if the breathalyzer result is higher than the legal limit of 0.08% blood alcohol level (BAC).
 Authorities can also take your license plates and they may seize or disable your vehicle if you have multiple arrests for DUI.

 First OVI -

 At least 3 days in jail or a 3-day alcohol abuse program.
 Fine up to $1,075.